diogoaurelio/schedoscopeWiki/Scheduling.md

 # Materialization

 Loading views is called materialization.
-Materialization is triggered with the `materialize` command issued via the [REST API](Schedoscope REST API), the [command client](Command Reference), or on the [shell](Command Reference).
+Materialization is triggered with the `materialize` command via either the [REST API](Schedoscope REST API), the [command client](Command Reference) or the [shell](Command Reference).
 The views to materialize are addressed using a [pattern syntax](View Pattern Reference), which also allows for addressing multiple views.

 For example: